lithellx/zulaext/README.md

-## About ZulaExt
+## About ZulaExt - DETECTED

 External ESP and Aimbot project for Zula.

 Made just for fun.
 You can do whatever you want with it.